ec-europa/europa-component-library/src/website/src/pages/ec/core-template/page-header/docs/usage.md

 ## Do's

 - ensure the pages contain all the components and elements in the anatomy table above
-- always use a page header when building your page
+- always use a page header when building your internal pages
-- if choosing a background image, make sure it highlights the main object related to the content, and that it is clearly visible
+- when choosing a background image, make sure it highlights the main object related to the content, and that it is meaningful

 ## Don'ts

 - don't use more than one page header per page
-- do not choose a background image unless there is a communication need, as it might be a distraction
+- do not use a background image unless there is a communication need, as it might be a distraction

 ## When to use

-- always use a page header when building your page
+- always use a page header when building your internal pages
-- Page header can be used on both landing and content pages

 ## When not to use